Skip to contents

 Variance explained by ordination axes.

 In general, vegan does not directly give any statistics on the “variance explained” by ordination axes or by the constrained axes.
 This is a design decision: I think this information is normally useless and often misleading.
 In community ordination, the goal typically is not to explain the variance, but to find the “gradients” or main trends in the data.
 The “total variation” often is meaningless, and all proportions of meaningless values also are meaningless.
 Often a better solution explains a smaller part of “total variation”.
-For instance, in unstandardized principal components analysis most of the variance is generated by a small number of most abundant species, and they are easy to “explain” because data really are not very multivariate.
+For instance, in non-standardized principal components analysis most of the variance is generated by a small number of most abundant species, and they are easy to “explain” because data really are not very multivariate.
 If you standardize your data, all species are equally important.
 The first axes explains much less of the “total variation”, but now they explain all species equally, and results typically are much more useful for the whole community.
 Correspondence analysis uses another measure of variation (which is not variance), and again it typically explains a “smaller proportion” than principal components but with a better result.
 Detrended correspondence analysis and nonmetric multidimensional scaling even do not try to “explain” the variation, but use other criteria.
 All methods are incommensurable, and it is impossible to compare methods using “explanation of variation”.

 If you still want to get “explanation of variation” (or a deranged editor requests that from you), it is possible to get this information for some methods:

 • Eigenvector methods: Functions rda, cca, dbrda and capscale give the variation of conditional (partialled), constrained (canonical) and residual components.
 Function eigenvals extracts the eigenvalues, and summary(eigenvals(ord)) reports the proportions explained in the result object ord, and also works with decorana and wcmdscale.
 Function RsquareAdj gives the R-squared and adjusted R-squared (if available) for constrained components.
 Function goodness gives the same statistics for individual species or sites.
-In addition, there is a special function varpart for unbiased partitioning of variance between up to four separate components in redundancy analysis.
+In addition, there is a special function varpart for unbiased partitioning of variance between up to four separate components.

 • Nonmetric multidimensional scaling.
 NMDS is a method for nonlinear mapping, and the concept of of variation explained does not make sense.
 However, 1 - stress^2 transforms nonlinear stress into quantity analogous to squared correlation coefficient.
 Function stressplot displays the nonlinear fit and gives this statistic.